 Even with the huge array of functions falling under the ever-expansive Talent Management umbrella, I’ve seen a few themes bubbling to the top.
-If you want to up your organization’s game and successfully navigate the current talent winds, consider focusing on the following in 2015 and beyond.
+If you want to up your organization’s game and successfully navigate the current talent winds, consider focusing on the following.

 1) Talent acquisition is a leadership differentiator and leadership expectation – it’s not just the job of HR anymore.